 - Harmony.
 Jānis Urbanovičs, is the leader of this political party.
-They follow the social democracy ideology and support the Russian minority.
-Thus, the Position of the Party in the country is center-left.
+They follow the social democratic ideology and support the Russian minority.
+Thus, the position of the Party in the country is center-left.

 - New Conservative Party.
 Jānis Bordāns, is leading this Party.
 They especially focus on Liberal conservatism and Anti-corruption.
 Thus, the Party position is center-right.